 The final major preflight test is a static fire, when Falcon 9's nine first-stage engines are ignited for a few seconds, with the vehicle held securely to the pad.

-One day prior to launch, Falcon 9 and its payload are transported to the launch pad and raised vertically.
+As the last major event prior to launch, Falcon 9 and its payload are transported to the launch pad and raised vertically.
 All ground personnel leave the pad in preparation for fueling of the launch vehicle.

 Launch Sequence